|Title||Project Name||Background Image|

 The South Abitibi project targets a large expanse of prospective Archean-age rock of the southern Abitibi which is covered by Proterozoic-age sedimentary rocks throughout the Cobalt-Temagami region.
 These cover rocks precluded historic prospecting along this portion of the Abitibi and limited the effectiveness of earlier geophysical equipment which had minimal depth penetration ability.
 Furthermore, much of this terrain was excluded from exploration during the time period between 1970 and 2000 due to land cautions and exploration moratoriums.

 Early stage prospecting and geologic mapping has been conducted by Tri Origin to verify the prospectivity of covered extensions of mapped Archean rocks which border the targeted area.
 A VTEM-Plus airborne electromagnetic and magnetic survey over a large and detailed survey grid totaling approximately 5,000 kilometres of flight lines was commissioned to map the covered Archean rocks and identify deep electromagnetic conductors that could represent buried ore deposits.
-Interpretation of survey results to identify drill targets will continue through the winter of 2015.
-Field investigations of anomalous target areas will be conducted as weather permits.
+A number of EM anomalies were identified by the VTEM-plus survery, and an OreVision IP survey was conducted over selected EM anomalies in the northern extent of the claim block in order to identify zones of possible disseminated sulphide mineralization.
+A small diamond drilling program was conducted to test the IP chargeability anomalies in the fall of 2016 during which 7 diamond drill holes were completed.
+Field investigations of anomalous target areas in the southern portion of the claim block is planned for the 2017 field season.

 The South Abitibi project area lies 120 km northeast of Sudbury, Ontario, between the towns of Temagami and Temiskaming Shores and west of the Town of Cobalt.
 The area is accessible by Highway 11 north from North Bay, and numerous roads, trails, lakes and rail lines make the area highly accessible by truck, ATV, and boat.